‘The only true wisdom is knowing you know nothing.’ – Socrates

 Besides this, we don’t know our true history.
 We don’t know all species of human beings that walked the earth and how ancient people built megalithic structures.

-Anyway, there are very many things we don’t know, and once we accept this, we’ll become more knowledgeable and wiser because we’ll be willing to study more and ponder life.
+There are very many things we don’t know, and once we accept this, we’ll become more knowledgeable and wiser because we’ll be willing to study more and ponder life.
 Moreover, we’ll learn a lot when we accept that we don’t know anything because we’ll be eager to listen to ideas that contradict what we’ve learned or what we think we know.
 In other words, accepting that we don’t know will make us willing to accept new information, thus making us wiser and knowledgeable.

-Also, we’ll question everything when we accept that we know nothing.
+We’ll question everything when we accept that we know nothing.
 Questioning will enable us to gain more knowledge because we get better answers when we question.
 Furthermore, questioning everything will force us to think deeply and eventually realize insightful truths that will make us wiser.

 For this reason, from today, we must accept the fact that we know nothing.
 We must stop labelling everything and assume that we are seeing things for the first time.